Benjamin Bristow: Secretary of the Treasury (1874–1876)

-On June 3, 1874 President Grant appointed Bristow Secretary of the Treasury after William A. Richardson was removed in light of the Sanborn incident that involved Treasury contract scandals.
+On June 3, 1874, President Grant appointed Bristow Secretary of the Treasury after William A. Richardson was removed in light of the Sanborn incident that involved Treasury contract scandals.
 Bristow was hailed by the press as a much needed reformer.
 Bristow took control of the Treasury during the Long Depression, that was started by the Panic of 1873.
 The Republican Party at this time was divided over currency.
 Bristow supported the hard money North Eastern Republicans and favored a resumption of species (coin money) to replace greenbacks (paper money).
 President Grant had vetoed the Inflation Bill, on April 22, that would have increased paper money into the collapsed economy.
 Bristow's support of Grant's veto helped him get nominated for the Treasury by Grant.
-Sixteen days after Bristow took office, on June 20, Grant signed a compromise act that legalized $26 million greenbacks released by previous Treasury Secretary Richardson, allowed a maximum of $382 million greenbacks, and authorized a redistribution of $55 million national banknotes.
+Sixteen days after Bristow took office, on June 20, Bristow's 42nd birthday, Grant signed a compromise act that legalized $26 million greenbacks released by previous Treasury Secretary Richardson, allowed a maximum of $382 million greenbacks, and authorized a redistribution of $55 million national banknotes.
 The act had little affect to alleve the devastated economy.